StanStarishko/Portfolio/README.md

 Built tons of enterprise software on **1C platform** (similar to Java/Python/.NET ecosystem) - ERP systems, financial platforms, logistics tools.
 Mostly boring corporate stuff, but paid the bills.

 Now retraining in modern tech because honestly, the old stack was getting dull.
-Currently Year 2 of HND Software Engineering at Glasgow Clyde College.
+Currently Year 3 of BSc/BSc (Hons) Software Development at Glasgow Caledonian University.

 **How I work:** Use AI tools to code faster - I'm not stupid, why type everything manually?
 But the architecture, design decisions, and "does this actually make sense?" - that's all me.
 Think of AI as a junior dev who types really fast but needs supervision.